Updated: January 30, 2026

 Switching fuel types: If you are converting from an electric or oil water heater to a gas unit, your labor costs will be significantly higher due to the need for new gas lines and plumbing work, which can add up to $3,500 or more.

-Fuel type: Most homeowners and professionals use the term “gas water heater” to refer to a unit that uses natural gas as a fuel source, but technically, propane is another type of gas that can be used for water heaters.
-Propane water heaters cost about the same as natural gas water heaters, but they generally cost more to run.
+Fuel type: Propane water heaters cost about the same as natural gas water heaters, but they generally cost more to run.

 DIY vs. Hiring a Professional

 In some cases, it’s possible to DIY your water heater replacement, but it’s never a good idea, especially when it comes to gas water heaters.
-Installing a water heater, even if you’re swapping out an existing unit with a new one of the same size and dimensions, involves working with electrical connections, water lines, gas lines, and ventilation ducts.
+Installing a water heater involves working with electrical connections, water lines, gas lines, and ventilation ducts.
 Mistakes can be dangerous and even deadly, so the money you’ll save on labor is never worth it.

-Additionally, sizing your water heater properly is crucial for good efficiency and optimal performance under your home’s demands.
-Without an expert to assess your needs and size your unit appropriately, you could end up with an undersized or oversized unit, which can lead to a lack of hot water or unnecessarily high utility bills.
+Additionally, without an expert to assess your needs and size your unit appropriately, you could end up with an undersized or oversized unit, which can lead to a lack of hot water or unnecessarily high utility bills.

 Signs Your Gas Water Heater Needs Replacement

-The cost to replace a gas water heater can get expensive, especially if you’re going tankless, so one of the first things you should do is assess whether you need a replacement at all.
+The cost to replace a gas water heater can get expensive, so one of the first things you should do is assess whether you need a replacement at all.
 Here are some signs you may need to replace your water heater:

-You no longer get the hot water you need: One of the most obvious signs you might need a new unit is when you and your family routinely run out of hot water.
-This could be a sign of an undersized tankless unit or a tank-style water heater that has lost some efficiency.
+You no longer get the hot water you need: This could be a sign of an undersized tankless unit or a tank-style water heater that has lost some efficiency.

 Your water heater makes unusual noises during operation: Hard water can leave calcium and magnesium deposits in your water heater.
 If these build up over time, they can reduce your system’s efficiency and start making clinking noises during operation.

-You’ve had issues with leaks: A leaking water heater can suggest a cracked water tank or other broken internal components, which means repairs likely aren’t possible, and a replacement is required.
+You’ve had issues with leaks: A leaking water heater can suggest a cracked water tank or other broken internal components, which means repairs likely aren’t possible.

 You have unusually high energy bills: Aging or damaged water heaters will consume more energy to provide the required output, so spikes in gas bills or electric bills can suggest that it’s time to replace your unit.